Katja Glieson

 Katja-Angelique Glieson (born 19 August 1996), better known as Katja Glieson, is an Australian-German singer from Melbourne.
 She first gained recognition in 2014 for playing 'Elsa' in the YouTube video Princess Rap Battle, where she raps with Snow White, which has been featured on Perez Hilton, Cosmopolitan, The Huffington Post, MTV, and Pop Crunch.

 Glieson released a music video called 'Come Thru' which has garnered over seven million views on YouTube.

 Early life

 Katja Glieson was born Katja-Angelique Glieson in Melbourne, Australia, to German immigrants.
-She made a "difficult decision to move away from family and friends to pursue a career in music; she worked three jobs and saved every penny to make the move to Los Angeles in order to live out her dreams".
+She made a "difficult decision to move away from family and friends to pursue a career in music; she worked three jobs and saved money to make the move to Los Angeles in order to live out her dreams".
 Glieson talked about struggling with shyness and bullying while growing up, made worse by being an overweight little girl.
 She suffered more than her fair share of ridicule and bullying in elementary school and finally she turned to music.
 Singing gave her a positive outlet.
 "I used to sing to myself to kind of feel better and fill the void of having friends.
 It made me feel better," Glieson said.